Last Updated: 09-09-2021

 Reading Time: 3 minutes

 The EU’s human rights rules could have a knock on effect to UK housing.
-Under them, it’s likely that the Help-to-Buy scheme will help foreign EU and non-EU residents buy a home in the UK.
+Under the legislation, the Help-to-Buy scheme could help foreign EU and non-EU residents buy a home in the UK.

 The Help-to-Buy scheme in itself is the shot in the arm the depressed housing market needs.
 Through it, lenders would offer mortgages subsidised by the Government.